kristianfreeman/render-postgres-r2-backups/README.md

-# Deploy a Cron Job to Backup PostgreSQL to Amazon S3
+# Deploy a Cron Job to Backup PostgreSQL to Cloudflare R2

+> This repo is a fork of [render-examples/backup-postgresql-to-s3](https://github.com/render-examples/backup-postgresql-to-s3) by [Render](https://render.com), modified to use Cloudflare R2 instead of Amazon S3.

-This repo can be used to deploy a [Cron Job](https://render.com/docs/cronjobs) on [Render](https://render.com) to backup a PostgreSQL instance to Amazon S3.
+This repo can be used to deploy a [Cron Job](https://render.com/docs/cronjobs) on [Render](https://render.com) to backup a PostgreSQL instance to Cloudflare R2.

 Fork this repo and click the button below to deploy.